Ananas1Anass/Ananas1Anass/README.md

 - 👋 Greetings!
 Allow me to introduce myself.
-I'm Anass, an electronics and computer engineering Engineer, specialised in Digital signal processing and Artificial Intelligence from ENSEIRB-MATMECA,  a grand ecole of engineering in France.
+I'm Anass, an electronics and computer engineering Engineerfrom ENSEIRB-MATMECA.
 - I mainly develop and deploy DL,ML solutions as well as working on Mlops.
 - 🌱 Eager to collaborate and engage in data-related projects.
 <h3 align="left">Languages and Tools:</h3>